sfeir-open-source/sfeir-school-playwright/docs/markdown/02-getting-started/41-quiz.md

 ## Example 4
 ## <br/>
-## Click on button "Export", wait the message "Here your export link" is visible, this message should be a link starting with `https://my-export.com/files/`
+## Click on button "Export", wait for the message "Here your export link" to be visible, this message should be a link starting with `https://my-export.com/files/`

 Notes:
 - ask the student what do they think of this test